Avoid These Common Probate Mistakes That Can Delay the Process

 8. Confusing Probate Assets with Non-Probate Assets

 Understanding the difference between probate and non-probate assets is crucial for any executor.
 Probate assets are those that must go through the court-supervised probate process, such as real estate or bank accounts solely in the deceased’s name.
 Non-probate assets, like those held in a trust or with designated beneficiaries, bypass probate and go directly to the named individuals.
+For instance, a house held in a Joint Tenancy with Rights of Survivorship would typically transfer directly to the surviving owner, not the estate.

 9. Handling Tangible Assets Without Proper Process